kiesraad/abacus/documentatie/state-machines/data-entry-state.md

 The `save` endpoint which is used for [First/Second]EntryInProgress states is kept out, because Mermaid doesn't render self-loops too well.

-All states except for `FirstEntryHasErrors` and `EntriesDifferent` also have a `reset` endpoint which transitions to the `Empty` state.
+All states also have a `reset` endpoint which transitions to the `Empty` state, which is not shown in the diagram below.
+For the states `FirstEntryHasErrors` and `EntriesDifferent`, the `reset` is more explicitly called `discard first entry` resp. `discard both entries` and shown in the diagram.

 Note the difference between `discard` and `reset`:
 - `discard` is a typist removing their own _in-progress_ entry (the `data_entry_discard` endpoint).
 Discarding an in-progress second entry keeps the finalised first entry.
 - `reset` is a coordinator clearing the whole data entry back to `Empty` (the `data_entry_reset` endpoint).
 It always removes _both_ entries.

-When resolving differences between the first and second entry (`EntriesDifferent` state), the coordinator can choose to discard one of the two data entries.
-The remaining entry will from then on be the first entry, and the data entry is open for a new second entry.
+When resolving differences between the first and second data entry (`EntriesDifferent` state), one of the options for the coordinator is to discard one entry.
+In this case, the remaining entry will from then on be the first entry, and the data entry is open for a new second entry.

 ```mermaid
 stateDiagram-v2